 Not quite ready for lessons?

-Group piano classes like Hi-Five Piano, Keys for Kids®, or Piano Partners teach basic foundational skills like pitch, melody, rhythm, music notation symbols, and how to play and care for a piano or keyboard.
+Group piano classes like Piano Powers for Kids teach basic foundational skills like pitch, melody, rhythm, music notation symbols, and how to play and care for a piano or keyboard.
 In some of our group classes, parents learn too!